Data Breach Information

 - If you have access to any identity theft monitoring/protection services(s), we recommend you activate it as soon as possible.

-In addition to Identity Theft 911, County Federal Credit Union also offers additional credit monitoring service through FraudScout.
+County Federal Credit Union recommends using a credit monitoring service through FraudScout.
 FraudScout can help protect you from identity theft and fraud by detecting activity that may indicate your personal information has been compromised.
 To review the program levels, or to purchase FraudScout, visit www.sccfcu.org/credit-monitoring-fraudscout.

 Our partner, BALANCE, is also a resource for identity theft resolution guidance for all our members.
 BALANCE can review your credit report and assist with correcting any inaccuracies that appear.
 Visit our website at www.sccfcu.org/balance for more information on free services from BALANCE.